Tulunids: Utilizing Turkic in the Abbasid state apparatus

 Similarly, Abu Ja'far Abdullah al-Ma'mun also employed Turks in his palaces and armies, recruiting them from Transoxiana following their conversion to Islam.
-Their delegations were numerous and frequent, and he was renowned for his magnanimity towards the Turkish rulers who visited him.
+Their delegations were numerous and frequent, and he was renowned for his magnanimity towards the Turkic rulers who visited him.
 Some of these Turks attained prominent positions of authority, such as Tulun, the father of Ahmad, who was the founder of the Tulunid state, and Kha'us, who was appointed by al-Ma'mun as governor of Osrushana.
 His son, Khaydhar ibn Kawus al-Afshin, became one of al-Ma'mun's most prominent military commanders and played a pivotal role in suppressing numerous rebellions.
 Upon al-Mu'tasim's ascension to the caliphate, the conflict between Arabs and Persians, who had gained favor during the early years of al-Ma'mun's rule, had intensified, disrupting the balance between the various factions within the Abbasid state.
 This resulted in the emergence of Persian-backed movements opposing the state, which led al-Mu'tasim to lose trust in the Persians.

 Conversely, al-Mu'tasim did not place his trust in the Arabs, nor did he rely on them as a source of support.
 This was because they had a history of rebellions and unrest against the caliphs.
 Furthermore, they had forfeited a considerable portion of their political and military influence, thereby reducing their capacity to pose a significant threat and diminishing their importance.
-These circumstances prompted al-Mu'tasim to place his security in the hands of a unit of Turkish soldiers, whose psychological and physical attributes were deemed to be well-suited to their role.
-This Turkish element subsequently exerted considerable influence on the political and social fabric of the caliphate, becoming a pivotal element during Al-Mu'tasim's tenure.
-To ensure the stability of his rule and the continued existence of the caliphate in the context of the Arab-Persian conflict, al-Mu'tasim employed the Turks extensively in his army, placing them under the command of Turkish leaders.
+These circumstances prompted al-Mu'tasim to place his security in the hands of a unit of Turkic soldiers, whose psychological and physical attributes were deemed to be well-suited to their role.
+This Turkic element subsequently exerted considerable influence on the political and social fabric of the caliphate, becoming a pivotal element during Al-Mu'tasim's tenure.
+To ensure the stability of his rule and the continued existence of the caliphate in the context of the Arab-Persian conflict, al-Mu'tasim employed the Turks extensively in his army, placing them under the command of Turkic leaders.
 This action had a significant impact on the Arab commanders and soldiers, as well as on the traditional policy of Abu Ja'far al-Mansur, which aimed to maintain a balance in the army between Arab and non-Arab factions.
 Al-Mu'tasim resettled the Turks in the city of Samarra, which he had specifically constructed for them.